jmcanterafonseca-iota/virtual-watch-tower/onboard-participant.md

 --data 'eyJhbGciOiJFZERT...'
 ```

-As a result a Compliance Credential, VC, will be issued.
-Such a Compliance Credential contains references (points to) the original Credentials that were issued formerly.
-That's why in order to enable the verification of this Compliance Credential it is needed to publish those Credentials following the steps below.
+As a result a Compliance Credential, VC, will be issued, as follows.

 ```json
 {